memtrip/eosreach-android/android/README.md

 - Integrate with create account api with the app
 - Integrate the create account api with Google play store items
 - airdropped tokens?

+### Clean up
+- remove the homeUp finish from mxandroid
+- remove the navigation components and args plugin

 ### Backlog
 - Buy resources